PiefkePaul/Stream2Plex/README.md

 # Stream2Plex

+THANKS to THIS LEGEND: https://github.com/borinbilly/YT2Plex/

-Pull YouTube live streams into m3u playlist and xml guide for use with IPTV.
-Configured for use with xteve on an unraid system, but this can be changed by editing the directories in main.py
+Pull YouTube (and soon even more) live streams into m3u playlist and xml guide for use with IPTV.
+Configured for use with xteve in Docker, but this can also be used without Docker changed by editing the directories in main.py, start.sh and Get-Channels.py.

+# For now just ignore everything, scince this is a fork from borinbilly/YT2Plex/

+# Text Discription, Tutorials and more following.

+# Right now my Focus is on getting alls basic functions to work and add most important features.

+# I am a really bad Coder :-)

-# SETUP
+# SETUP with Docker

 1. Install xteve

-Can be found in community applications
+Create a xteve Docker Container, I used: alturismo/xteve

   ENABLE FFMPEG